 “Sometimes he does,” Lykas piped up.
 “He takes our stakes.”

-“So Lykas really does know you,” Jesi asked, impressed.
+“So Lykas really has met you,” Jesi asked, impressed.
 The other Wings’ members hushed her, but she ignored them.
-“He’s always telling us that you’ll help.
+“He’s always telling us you’ll help.
 I guess it’s not surprising, because the Lady helps us, too.”

 “You’re like a knight!”
 Gabby proudly proclaimed.
-Patch had no idea how to take the remark, though he had to realize, she spoke from a fairy tale point of view and not from a guard one.
-She would see his work for rats as chivalrous charity, one desperately needed in the streets, and that insight would keep the urchin from fearing him.
+Patch had no idea how to take the remark, though he should realize, the rat spoke from a fairy tale point of view and not from a guard one.
+She would see his work for kids as chivalrous charity, one desperately needed in the poorer Jiy districts, and that insight would keep the urchin from fearing him.

-Dani hustled over, tea in hand, and gave Patch and her new cups.
-He quietly thanked her, very out of character considering what the streets had to say about him.
+Dani hustled over, tea in hand, and gave Patch and her fresh cups.
+He quietly thanked her, very out of character considering what the streets said about him.
 Lapis settled her head against his upper arm before she took a sip.
-She felt bad, exposing him to something so overt.
+Despondency descended, for exposing him to something so overt.
 He preferred the shadows and worked quietly in the background.
 It made him an exceptional chaser and helped grow his aloof reputation, one he cherished.

 But, as with everything else surrounding her, that, too, began to fall apart.

-Talk resumed through the Eaves as the rats began to pepper him with questions.
-Their intensity made her nervous; it felt blasphemous, to her secrets and her life, to speak about the few years she and Patch spent in Coriy before moving to Jiy.
-It felt moreso, when they asked after the stakes they chased together.
-Midir’s subdued laughter began to grate, though Ciaran and Neassa’s amused sympathy did not soothe her, either.
-She tried to refocus her thoughts and pondered when to introduce him to the mainstays of her circle; they kept their seats, rapt, anticipatory.
+Talk resumed through the Eaves as the rats peppered him with questions.
+Their intensity made her nervous; it seemed blasphemous, to her secrets and her life, to speak about the few years she and Patch spent in Coriy before moving to Jiy.
+It felt more so, when they asked after the stakes they chased together.
+Midir’s subdued laughter grated, though Ciaran and Neassa’s amused sympathy did not soothe her, either.
+She tried to refocus her thoughts and pondered when to introduce him to the rest of the mainstays of her circle; they kept their seats, rapt, anticipatory.
 Rin caught her eye, and he grinned, as cheeky as normal.